macadmins/nudge/README.md

 "https://raw.githubusercontent.com/macadmins/nudge/Example%20Assets/com.github.macadmins.Nudge.json"
 ```

-While the `-json-url` argument is mainly designed for web urls, you can actually pass it a file path as well if you don't want to deploy a json to `/Library/Preferences` or simply want to test another json file.
+While the `-json-url` argument is mainly designed for web urls, you can actually pass it a `file://` path as well if you don't want to deploy a json to `/Library/Preferences` or simply want to test your workflow.

 ```
 /Applications/Utilities/Nudge.app/Contents/MacOS/Nudge \
 -json-url \
-"file:///path/to/your.json"`
+"file:///Users/YOURUSERNAME/Downloads/nudge/Example%20Assets/com.github.macadmins.Nudge.json"`
 ```

+** Note: ** Spaces must be converted to `%20`, just as a standard url.
+This is required both for web and local assets

 ## Scheduling Nudge to run
 Every release of Nudge comes with an optional LaunchAgent package.